ping-payments/ping_python_sdk/README.md

 from ping.payments_api import PaymentsApi

 ```
-2. Instantiate a PaymentsApi object and initialize it with the teanat ID and the environment that you want to use.
+2. Instantiate a PaymentsApi object and initialize it with the tenant ID and the environment that you want to use.

 To access sandbox resources, initialize the PaymentsApi with environment set to sandbox: